Montana Earth Science Picture of the Week

 Sediments of Glacial Lake Great Falls

-At its maximum extent, the waters of Glacial Lake Great Falls flooded the Helena Valley, over 75 miles to the south of Great Falls.
-During the ice age springs and summers, particles of silt and clay were transported to the lake by water that drained into it.
+During melting seasons, particles of silt and clay were transported to the lake by water that drained into it.
 The larger particles settled to the bottom, while the smaller particles of silt and clay stayed suspended.
-Then, during the winters the lake surface froze over, causing the lake water to become calm so that even the finest particles of silts and clays could settle to the bottom.
-Year after year this seasonal sorting of sediments formed the layers shown in this photo.
+Then, during the winters the lake surface froze over, letting the water to become so calm that even the finest particles of silts and clays could settle to the bottom.
+Year after year, this seasonal sorting of sediments formed the layers shown in this photo.
+To see a spectacular example of this seasonal sorting, select the link titled VARVES, which can be found beneath the map at the bottom of this page.

 NOTE: The water shown in the photo is a part of the Missouri River known as Hauser Lake.
 It is about 8 miles northwest of Canyon Ferry Dam (also part of the Missouri River).